BV quantization of the Rozansky-Witten model

 By Atiyah-Bott's lemma \cite{AB}, when computing the de Rham cohomology, the chain complex of compactly-supported currents can be replaced by that of compactly-supported smooth differential forms since they are quasi-isomorphic.
 Thus the first page of the spectral sequence associated to this filtration is given by

-The compactly-supported de Rham cohomology on $H_g$ is described in the following lemma, whose proof follows from Poincar\'{e} duality and a standard computation of singular homology on $H_g$ using Mayer-Vietoris sequence: \begin{lem} The compactly-supported de Rham cohomology of $H_g$ is given by:
+The compactly-supported de Rham cohomology on $H_g$ is described in the following lemma, whose proof follows from Poincar\'{e} duality and a standard computation of singular homology of $H_g$ using Mayer-Vietoris sequences: \begin{lem} The compactly-supported de Rham cohomology of $H_g$ is given by:

 \end{lem} \begin{rmk} A basis of $H_1(H_g)$ is given by the dashed circles in the picture \eqref{eqn:handle-body}.
 The corresponding functional on smooth $1$-forms is simply the integral along these circles, which are of $\delta$-function type.
-For later consideration of RG flows of observables, we will take smooth representatives of these functionals. \end{rmk} \begin{rmk} For the computation of local observables later (both classical and quantum), the framing correction in equation \eqref{eqn:interaction-choice-of-framing} is not essential.
-Since we can choose a locally flat metric and a framing such that locally the connection $1$-forms vanish. \end{rmk}
+For later consideration of RG flows of observables, we will take smooth representatives of these functionals. \end{rmk} \begin{rmk} For the computation of (both classical and quantum) local observables later, the framing correction in equation \eqref{eqn:interaction-choice-of-framing} does not cause problems.
+This is because we can choose a locally flat metric and a framing such that locally the connection $1$-forms vanish. \end{rmk}

 An immediate corollary of the above lemma is the following: \begin{prop} With the choice of a basis of smooth functionals on $\A^1(H_g)$ corresponding to the dashed circles in \eqref{eqn:handle-body} under the isomorphism $H^2_{cpt}(H_g)\cong H_1(H_g)$, the first page of the spectral sequence is given by